polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ]
 ```

-You can combine as many conditions as you with the same way we added the above `eq` filter.
+You can combine as many conditions as you wish the same way we added the above `eq` filter.
-Conditions are by defaul `and`ed together, implying all conditions must match an item - But
+Conditions are by default `and`ed together, implying _all conditions must match_ - But
 this can be changed to `or` by changing the value of the **[operator]** argument.

-You can also create and update items if you choose your `post` or `put` endpoints.
+You can also create and update items if you select your `post` or `put` endpoints.
 However,
 these endpoints require you to provide a JSON payload instead of parametrising
 your endpoint using query parameters.
 Try to create and update some items using these
 two endpoints.
-Just remember that regardless of what table you choose, the primnary key parts
+Just remember that regardless of what table you choose, the primary key parts
 to the update endpoint is the criteria of _which item to update_.
 Magic only creates endpoints
 that supports updating _one item at the time by default_.
+And the generator does not produce
+code allowing you to change the primary key.

 ### Meta data